Toronto Police Service: Prostitution

 The primary focus of the anti-prostitution laws was to make prostitution unprofitable so that women would instead pursue legitimate ways to make money.
 In essence, the people who put these laws in place were attempting to save women from a life of prostitution.
-The legitimate forms of employment were few and far between; maid, secretary and factory worker were the only plentiful options, and each of those put women in a position where they were constantly subordinate to another.
+The legitimate forms of employment were few and far between; maid, secretary, and factory worker were the only plentiful options, and each of those put women in a position where they were constantly subordinate to another.
 Prostitution had a much wider definition to the social purists of the time than it does now.
 For example, if a man bought a woman dinner and the woman then went home with him, that was considered prostitution.
 Thus, any women, and especially working-class women without social standing, who sought out men were persecuted, though not prosecuted.
-Seemingly innocuous behaviours, such as walking alone at night, might also get a woman arrested for prostitution.
+Seemingly innocuous behaviors, such as walking alone at night, might also get a woman arrested for prostitution.

 Sabbath laws

 The Sabbath laws (alternatively known as "blue laws") were a series of laws designed to prevent people from working on the Sabbath, commonly known as Sunday, to respect the Abrahamic God's day of rest.
-They, like most laws enforced by the morality department, disproportionately affected working-class people and favoured the upper class.
-One of the best examples of this was the fact that taxis used by the public to get around were not allowed to work on Sunday, but private chauffeurs of the wealthy were.
+They, like most laws enforced by the morality department, disproportionately affected working-class people and favored the upper class.
+One of the best examples of this was the fact that taxis used by the public to get around were not allowed to work on Sundays, but private chauffeurs of the wealthy were.
 Beyond preventing many forms of work, they also prevented people from doing certain leisure activities that could be interpreted as work.
-Similar to the taxi driver–chauffeur contradiction, ball games for children in public on Sundays but still allowing for games of golf at private clubs.
+Similar to the taxi driver–chauffeur contradiction, ball games for children in public on Sundays still allow for games of golf at private clubs.
 Such contradictions led people to believe that these laws were put in place to prevent working-class people from consorting with each other, to keep them separate and easy to manage.

 Absentee fathers

-For most of their operating time, the majority of their work was finding absentee fathers from Canada, the U.S. and Great Britain, and then coercing them into paying maintenance payments.
+For most of their operating time, the majority of their work was finding absentee fathers from Canada, the U.S., and Great Britain, and then coercing them into paying maintenance payments.
 These maintenance payments would go towards supporting their wives and children.
-This re-enforced a family structure where the father was a provider and the mother was unable to support herself or her family.
+This reinforced a family structure where the father was a provider and the mother was unable to support herself or her family.
 As attitudes towards policing among the upper ranks moved away from social management and into crime and punishment in the 1920s, it came to be that the police and social activist groups alike agreed that this work was no longer a job for the police.
 In 1929, the newly established family court system took over the management of these payments.